Lobesitdoll/mdncomp/README.md

   - Optional forced data update to reinitialize with a full clean data set, f.ex. with data corruption.
   - Compressed data transfers

-- Define permanent/often used options in a config file (which can be suspended via option).
+- Define permanent/often used options in a config file (which can be suspended when needed via option).
 - Localized user interface.
 - Built-in help per option.
 - Cross-platform (where node and npm is available).